frenetic-lang/tutorials/NetKATFirewall/index.md

 p2`, `p1 || p2`, and `!p`) is is often possible to write a more compact and legible policy.
-Revise your advanced firewall this policy, putting the result in a file `Firewall4.ml` in the `netkat-tutorial-workspace` directory and test it in Mininet.
+Revise your advanced firewall this policy, putting the result in a file `Firewall4.ml` in the `netkat-tutorial-solutions` directory and test it in Mininet.

 {% include api.md %}